Transform Your Life

 This third step is like “warming yourself by the fire”…

-… which brings us to the fourth and final step:
+… this brings us to the fourth and final step:

 STEP #4: “L is for Link”